 Strickwerda and Spellman Smith bring their cameras to Hugo’s village, and into an ancient tribal ritual further binding Hugo and David.
 There is pathos as Hugo takes his motorized canoe past the fortified base of an oil company.
 “These are the big guys,” he observes; he cannot see inside or know what happens on land that was Cofan territory for centuries.

-Cofans are at the epicenter of the Ecuadorian oil industry, but as the industry prospers the Cofans lack basic health and education.
+Cofans are at the epicenter of the Ecuadorian oil industry, but as the industry prospers the Cofans lack basic health care and education.
 They are a beautiful people, and Hugo has become their avenue to outside help.
 He formed a bridge to Seattle, and later returned to marry a young woman, Sadie, whom he had met at Blanchet.
 They have lived here and in Zabalo, Hugo's tribal village in Ecuador.
 They now have a daughter and Hugo attends North Seattle Community College and hopes to afford environmental studies at the University of Washington.

 David has launched the world’s first project to certify oil and gas operations for sustainable practices.
 There are literally hundreds of organizations certifying sustainable practices — from forestry to coffee — but Equitable Origin, the company founded by David and Ecuadorian biologist Manuel Pallares in 2009, is trying to pioneer the practice in oil and gas.
 They hope later this year to do their first certification, of Pacific Rubiales Energy, a Canadian company operating in Colombia.